 Finally, as someone who has had to clean up after clergy misconduct, I reserve the right to refuse comments posted by ministers who have admitted to clergy misconduct, including sexual misconduct, abuse of authority, financial misconduct, etc.; or ministers who have been disciplined for such by the UUA, the MFC, and/or the UUMA; or ministers who have resigned from fellowship with the UUA rather than face charges for such; or ministers who have been convicted in a court of law of sexual abuse of minors, rape, sexual harassment, embezzlement or other financial illegalities, or other illegal acts while serving as a minister.
 As a Universalist, I recognize that clergy who have engaged in misconduct are persons worthy of God’s love; but I don’t necessarily want their comments on my Web site.

 You can reach me at danrharper at aol dot com.
-If you prefer snail mail, please write to me at the following address:

 c/o Unitarian Universalist Church of Palo Alto